apigee/devrel/references/cicd-sharedflow-pipeline/README.md

 # ci-cd-sharedflow-pipeline

-This project contains an reference implementation for a CI/CD pipeline for Apigee sharedflow using the [Apigee Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin).
+This project contains a reference implementation for a CI/CD pipeline for Apigee sharedflow using the [Apigee Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin).